ddalus/rhr-dash-pyqt6.9/README.md

   sudo raspi-config
   ```

+  Step 2:

-  Step 2: Scroll to System Options using arrow keys and press enter
+  Scroll to System Options using arrow keys and press enter

+  Step 3:

-  Step 3: Scroll to Wireless LAN
+  Scroll to Wireless LAN

+  Step 4:

-  Step 4: Enter the SSID and password of the wifi that the laptop is using that you plan on sshing from
+  Enter the SSID and password of the wifi that the laptop is using that you plan on sshing from

 * How to SSH into RasberryPi

+  Step 1:

-  Step 1: Open CMD on the computer you are trying to connect the pi to and enter the command
+  Open CMD on the computer you are trying to connect the pi to and enter the command
   ```sh
   SSH [username]@[ip address]
   ```

+  Step 1.5:

-  Step 1.5: If RasberryPi IP is unknown on the Pi comand line type:
+  If RasberryPi IP is unknown on the Pi comand line type:
   ```sh
   ifconfig
   ```

   Look for inet and use that as IP address

+  Step 2:

-  Step 2: when prompted type yes
+  When prompted type yes

   * Dashboard Start
   ```sh
   startx
   ```

 <!-- USAGE EXAMPLES -->
 ## Usage